davedittrich/field-guide-security-training-campaign/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 ![HTTPS Lock icon](img/ch2_o01_04.png)

-## In the newsroom
+## In the {{ target_audience_lower }}

-What are specific considerations in the newsroom.
+What are specific considerations in the {{ target_audience_lower }}.
 Indirectly, any information or communications that can be accessed by a login is at stake; this may include a source’s identity, communication to colleagues, sensitive documents, etc.

 ###  Research